COMHIS/comhis.github.io/_pages/home.md

   # cta_label: "Read more <i class='fa fa-arrow-right'></i>"
   # cta_url: "/data-mining/bsecs17-session-on-data-mining-ecco-and-estc/"
   caption:
-excerpt: 'HELDIG, Digital Humanities Centre at the University of Helsinki is recruiting.
-Three postdoctoral research positions (for 1-3 years period) are open for applications.
-Application deadline is July 9, 2017.<br /> [Read more <i class="fa fa-arrow-right"></i>](https://www.helsinki.fi/en/open-positions/three-3-postdoctoral-researchers-digital-humanities){: .btn .btn-page-lead-teaser}'
+excerpt: 'COMHIS is heavily involved in the coming Di­gital Hu­man­it­ies in the Nor­dic Coun­tries 3rd Con­fer­ence, 7–9 March 2018, Hel­sinki.<br /> [Read more <i class="fa fa-arrow-right"></i>](https://www.helsinki.fi/en/helsinki-centre-for-digital-humanities/dhn-2018){: .btn .btn-page-lead-teaser}'
 ---

-The COMHIS Collective is a group of historians, computer scientists, linguists and digital humanists brought together by shared research interest and interactions centered at the University of Helsinki (Faculty of Humanities), and including further members from University of Turku, Finnish national library, and Aalto University.
+Helsinki Computational History Group is a group of historians, computer scientists, linguists and digital humanists brought together by shared research interest and interactions centered at the University of Helsinki (Faculty of Humanities), and including further members from University of Turku, Finnish national library, and Aalto University.

 Current research efforts are centered around similarly named [COMHIS consortium][comhis-utu] between [University of Helsinki][comhis-hy], [University of Turku][comhis-utu], and [Finnish National Library][comhis-kansalliskirjasto], where we focus on identifying overlooked moments of transformation in public discourse in Europe between 17th and 19th century by blending historical and computational approaches.
 The research highlights how social change and public discourse are intertwined, and how cultural, institutional, legal and technological changes are reflected both in publication metadata and the textual content of the publications.